M-arcus/cloudron-docs/developer/docs/baseimage.md

 WEBADMIN_ORIGIN is set to the HTTP(S) origin of the Cloudron's dashboard.
 For example, `https://my.cloudron.io`.

+### CLOUDRON_PROXY_IP

+The IP address of the Cloudron reverse proxy.
+Apps can trust the HTTP headers (like `X-Forwarded-For`) for requests originating from this IP address.

 ## Node.js

 The base image comes pre-installed with various node.js versions.